Frequently Asked Questions

 Are the slopes variables (b/s) already fixed?
 If not when will they be fixed?
 According to which criteria?
 Once fixed are they captured in the Smart Contract and therefore permanent going forward?

 FAIR price calculation is determined by 2 functions (buy and sell) both curves are increasing with amount of FAIRs issued.
 So this rewards primarily early investors.
-The slope variables for the buy and sell bonding curves are fixed as part of the DAT architecture process to make sure (1) that there is sufficient “spread” between the buy and sell price to generate a healthy secondary market; and (2) that the company's profits captured in the buyback reserve fund will be sufficient to reduce investor risk and motivate investor participation.
+The slope variables for the buy and sell bonding curves are fixed as part of the CSO architecture process to make sure (1) that there is sufficient “spread” between the buy and sell price to generate a healthy secondary market; and (2) that the company's profits captured in the buyback reserve fund will be sufficient to reduce investor risk and motivate investor participation.
 Once the slopes formulas are fixed they are captured in the Smart Contract and are permanent going forward.

 Does the company buy / sell FAIRs at the same price as any other investor?

 Yes, in the sense that the company buys under the same terms as other buyers.
 Because of how the bonding curve works, the FAIR price changes with every purchase of every FAIR so no one gets exactly the same price.

 Will there be a secondary market for FAIRs?

 Yes definitely.
 A secondary market will be the place for most transactions because of the spread between the buy and sell price and the fact that most investors want to sell their FAIRs at a price better than the price offered from the buyback reserve fund which is the buyer of last resort and will always offer a price that is worse than the one offered in the secondary market.
 Network Society Lab will have a CSO Exchange/ secondary market up and running with the first group of CSO s launched which include ReMeLife’s CSO.
 We expect there will be other exchanges as well that will trade FAIRs.

 Do investors sell their FAIRs back to the company, assuming there is no secondary market.